Costs and test scores

 You’ll receive your results for the applied knowledge test (AKT) from your medical school, rather than directly from us.

 We’re committed to sharing information to improve medical education and training.
-As a result, we’re likely to publish information about AKT results for each medical school, such as overall pass rates.
 However, we won’t release students' individual scores, or seek to rank schools or students based on their results.

 We recognise that others may use the data on schools’ results for ranking or league tables.
 We’ll discourage the use of simplistic measures to rank schools and make sure that when the data is used, it’s appropriately explained and put into context.